bernardocs/resume/README.md

 I'm a developer traveling the road to design.
 Not long ago, I was working as a backend developer for almost 4 years until I started to get serious into UI and UX.
 I've been in love with it since then...
 Of course, I still like doing backend stuff, but UI design, UX is just way more amazing.

+Even though I'm currently at UI/UX I still very interested in AI, Machine Learning, Compilers, Distributed Systems, Parallel Programming and some other stuff.

 I also always search the best practices of whatever I'm doing.
 I think that's the most effective way to head to a professional knowledge.

 I also actively participates on meetups and talks.
 Community is such a beautiful thing. ;D